juvuorin/haskell-ERP/README.md

 * Learning about the ergonomics of Haskell and the lack of it, too
 * Using haskell toolchain and VSCode for Haskell development
 * Using typeclasses at basic level to define interfaces
+* Parsing Alandsbanken pdf formatted bank statements  ... and many other things!

-* In general you will learn to rely on the type checker and learn to have fun with Haskell!
+In general you will learn to rely on the type checker and learn to have fun with Haskell!

 ## Directory structure